Google fined A$60m for misleading Australians on data collection

-The Australian Federal Court has ordered Google to pay A$60 million ($65m) fne for making misleading representations to consumers about the collection and use of their personal location data.
+The Australian Federal Court has ordered Google to pay an A$60 million ($65m) fine for making misleading representations to consumers about the collection and use of their personal location data.

 The tech giant agreed to the penalty.

-Google misled consumers into thinking they had disabled location tracking on Android smartphones - by making opt-out a two-step process, with a second step that was not obvious, Justice Thawley said in his judgment.
+Google misled consumers into thinking they had disabled location tracking on Android smartphones by making opting-out a two-step process, with a second step that was not obvious, Justice Thawley said in his judgment.

 That meant that, until a change in late 2018, the users of some Android phones had their location tracked even if they had ticked "No" or "Do not collect" in settings.